Problems We Found In Lubbock, Texas Drinking WaterRSS

 Lead In Lubbock Drinking Water

 Lead enters consumer tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into the drinking water and can reach toxic levels.
-Recent analysis for lead in Lubbock found a 90th percentile concentration of less than 1.5 ppb, with an upper range limit of 8.6 ppb.
-While the Action Level is 15 ppb, both the EPA and CDC recognize that there is no such thing as a safe level of lead.
+Recent analysis for lead in Lubbock found a 90th percentile concentration of less than 1.5 parts per billion, with an upper range detection of 8.6 parts per billion.
+While the Action Level is 15 parts per billion, both the EPA and CDC recognize that there is no such thing as a safe level of lead for children.
 In addition, federal regulations cannot possibly take into account levels measured at an individual tap.
 Hydroviv Undersink filters are NSF/ANSI 53 certified to remove lead from drinking water.

 Chromium 6 In Lubbock Drinking Water